What is a cookie banner?

 noyb and CSL of WU Vienna publish the specification and a prototype.

-The problem is unfortunately divided, it will be difficult to understand these settings not as a super tracking cookie and it remains the duty of the operators cookies and scripts only after consent to set.
+The problem is unfortunately twofold, it will be difficult to understand these settings not as a super tracking cookie and it remains the duty of the operators cookies and scripts only after consent to set.

-Are cookie banners DSGVO compliant?
+Are cookie banners compliant with the GDPR?

 DSGVO compliant - this is how a cookie banner must be structured: